-The Prose Poem: for writers of fiction, poetry, essays, and memoir
+Writing the prose poem for writers of fiction, poetry, essays, and memoir.

 Which of us, in his ambitious moments, has not dreamed of the miracle of a poetic prose, musical, without rhyme and without rhythm, supple enough and rugged enough to adapt itself to the lyrical impulses of the soul, the undulations of the psyche, the prickings of consciousness?
 Baudelaire (Paris Spleen)